Jowwan/Snake-Game/README.md

 * 🟢 **Score Keeping** – Tracks how many food items you collect.
 * ⏱ **Round Timer** – See how long you last each game.
-* 🎮 Simple and fun controls.
+* 🎮 Simple and fun.

 ## Controls